YamiAtem/ArtemisKitPluginMinecrfatSpigot/README.md

-# Ares Kit Minecraft Java Plugin
+# Artemis Kit Minecraft Java Plugin
 ## Made by and with
 This plugin was made by Atharva Mishra and it was made with eclipse
 ## How to use this plugin